-Goldsworthy believes that our current way of working and living is unsustainable – not only for ourselves, but for other species that share our planet – so the need for change with new narratives is critical.
+She believes that our current way of working and living is unsustainable – not only for ourselves, but for other species that share our planet – so the need for change with new narratives is critical.
 This includes a change in the style and type of leadership of organizations.
-No one person has all the answers, so the model of "power over" needs to be replaced by one of "power with" to cultivate conditions where people can flourish and co-create solutions to the challenges organizations face.
+No one person has all the answers, so the model of ‘power over’ needs to be replaced by one of ‘power with’ to cultivate conditions where people can flourish and co-create solutions to the challenges organizations face.
 This means uniting and working across departments, industries, cultures, and age groups, with a focus on inclusivity and diversity.

 Goldsworthy has worked at senior management level in both publicly and privately owned companies in Japan, America and Europe, and has extensive experience in leading global communications, culture, brand management and diversity programs.
 She has also run her own successful business in leadership development, executive coaching and change communications for more than a decade.
 She is therefore able to offer expert guidance to individuals, teams, and companies on how organizations can develop clear, consistent, and credible narratives and instill a culture of sustainable high performance.

 The idea that it is lonely at the top is a myth.
 It doesn’t have to be.
 We need to move from an outdated leadership model of ‘power over’ to one of ‘power with’ where, in an increasingly uncertain world, people co-create the conditions for others to thrive.

 Notably, she has a long list of postgraduate qualifications and was one of the first people in the world to be awarded an Executive Masters in the Neuroscience of Leadership.
 Meanwhile, her doctoral research with Hult Ashridge International Business School explored how leaders have a responsibility to co-create conditions for hope and agency in the current world context.
 As a highly qualified C-suite executive coach, she is also trained in the use of a number of psychometric assessment tools.